Iran: U.S. fines China's ZTE $1.2 billion for sanctions violations

-Chinese tech firm ZTE has agreed to pay a $1.2 billion penalty for violating U.S. sanctions on Iran.
+Chinese tech firm ZTE has agreed to pay a $1.2 billion penalty for violating U.S. sanctions on Iran and North Korea.

 "We are putting the world on notice: the games are over," Commerce Secretary Wilbur Ross said in a statement.
 "Those who flout our economic sanctions and export control laws will not go unpunished -- they will suffer the harshest of consequences."